-Preliminary Report: April 18, 2006 DEVELOPMENT OF REGIONAL IMPACT Project: Cityplace at Buckhead #1067 Final Report Due: May 18, 2006 REVIEW REPORT Comments Due By: May 2, 2006
+Preliminary Report: April 18, 2006 DEVELOPMENT OF REGIONAL IMPACT Project: Cityplace at Buckhead #1067 Final Report Due: May 18, 2006 REVIEW REPORT Comments Due By: May 2, 2006 Duc.
+2000 Duc by.

 In what ways could the proposed development have a positive or negative impact on existing industry or business in the Region?